Xonotlite

 Xonotlite, or eakleite, is a mineral of general formula Ca6Si6O17(OH)2 named by the German mineralogist Karl Friedrich August Rammelsberg in 1866.
 The name originates from its discovery locality, Tetela de Xonotla, Puebla, Mexico.
-Although it was discovered in 1866, it was first described in 1959.
-It is approved by the IMA, but it is a grandfathered species, meaning the name supposedly represents a valid species til this day.
+Although it was discovered in 1866, it was first described by Taylor in 1959.
+It is approved by the IMA, but it is a grandfathered species, meaning the name represents a valid species til this day.

 Properties

-Xonotlite is an ino-silicate with double dreier chains, of which several polytypes are known.
+Xonotlite is an inosilicate with double dreier chains, of which several polytypes are known.
 The known polytypes are Ma2bc, Ma2b2c and M2a2bc.
-It is a mineral related to the tobermorite group.
+It is a calcium silicate hydrate (CSH) mineral related to the tobermorite group.
 It can be colorless, gray, light gray, lemon white, or pink.
 It is transparent with a vitreous to silky luster.
 It leaves a white streak.
 Xonotlite is rated 6.5 on the Mohs scale of hardness.
 It crystallizes in the monoclinic – prismatic crystal system, with typically an acicular crystal form or habit, meaning it occurs as needle-like crystals.
 It is massive, meaning individual crystals are hard to tell apart as they form large masses.
-It mainly consists of oxygen (42.52%), calcium (33.63%) and silicon (23.57%), and includes hydrogen (0.28%).
-It is a luminescent mineral, under short ultraviolet light it has a weak gray-white fluorescence, and under long UV it is weak white.
-It is not a magnetic mineral, and is not radioactive.
+It mainly consists of oxygen (42.52%), calcium (33.63%) and silicon (23.57%), and includes hydrogen (0.28%), the four main elements present in calcium silicate hydrates.
+It is a luminescent mineral; under short ultraviolet light, it has a weak gray-white fluorescence, and under long UV, it is weak white.
+It is not a magnetic mineral and is not radioactive.